Leasey.AI

 • Under Section 24, a tenant who refuses the condition inspection loses the right to claim a security deposit refund; a landlord who refuses loses the right to make any deductions from the deposit.

-British Columbia’s Residential Tenancy Act sets out clear rules governing security deposits — also commonly referred to as damage deposits — for residential rentals across the province.
-These rules cover how much landlords can collect, when deposits must be returned, what deductions are permitted, and what happens when a rental property changes ownership.
+British Columbia’s Residential Tenancy Act establishes clear rules for security deposits, also called damage deposits, in residential rentals across the province.
+These rules detail how much landlords can collect.
+They also cover when deposits must be returned, permitted deductions, and procedures when a rental property changes ownership.
 This article explains the key provisions of Sections 17, 23, 38, and 93 of the Act so that both landlords and tenants understand their rights and obligations.

 Section 17: How BC Security Deposit Collection Works

-Section 17 of the BC Residential Tenancy Act governs holdover tenancy and deposit rules and establishes that a landlord may require a tenant to pay a security deposit — also known as a damage deposit — as a condition of entering into a tenancy agreement or as a term of a tenancy agreement.
-A landlord may only collect a security deposit at the time the tenancy agreement is entered into.
-Further, the deposit may not exceed one-half of one month’s rent.
+Section 17 of the BC Residential Tenancy Act governs holdover tenancy and deposit rules, establishing that a landlord may require a tenant to pay a security deposit, also known as a damage deposit, as a condition or term of a tenancy agreement.
+A landlord may only collect a security deposit when the tenancy agreement begins.
+The deposit cannot exceed one-half of one month’s rent.

 British Columbia’s residential tenancy laws allow a landlord to collect only one security deposit per residential rental unit.
 In addition to the standard security deposit, landlords may collect separate deposits for specific items such as keys, access cards, and garage door openers.
 If a landlord permits pets on the rental property, the landlord may also require a separate pet damage deposit.
 This pet damage deposit cannot exceed half of one month’s rent for that unit.
 For example, if monthly rent for a Vancouver apartment is $2,000, the maximum pet damage deposit the landlord could collect is $1,000.